pydantic/logfire/docs/guides/advanced/06_direct_database_connections.md

 ## Example: pgcli

-`pgcli` is a command-line tool to access PostgreSQL databases.
+[`pgcli`](https://www.pgcli.com/) is a command-line tool to access PostgreSQL databases.

-Using the credentials generated in the previous step as the argument to `pgcli`, you can connect directly to logfire:
+Using the credentials generated in the previous step as the argument to `pgcli`, you can connect directly to **Logfire**:

 ```
 $ pgcli postgresql://<user>:<password>@db.logfire.dev:5432/proj_david-test  # REDACTED